mermaid-js/mermaid/CONTRIBUTING.md

 # Contributing

-So you whant to help?
+So you want to help?
 That's great!

 ![Image of happy people jumping with excitement](https://media.giphy.com/media/BlVnrxJgTGsUw/giphy.gif)